bluelightning32/coq-overload/alt/readme.md

 document its internal implementation.
 It especially describes why such a complicated implementation is necessary.

-Most sections of this document correspond to one of the .v files in the directory.
+Each section of this document corresponds to one of the .v files in this directory.

 ## Native notations